-Previously Recorded Session
+Previously Recorded Sessions

 NSSF hosted a one-of-a-kind training session in Hartford, Conn., with the Commerce Department’s Bureau of Industry and Security (BIS).
 A video recording is now available for each of the NSSF-BIS joint presentations focused on the transition of firearms, ammunition, and accessories from control under the State Department’s Directorate of Defense Trade Controls (DDTC), to the BIS.

-Live Webinar Series
+Recorded Webinar Series

-This webinar focuses on how firearms and ammunition are classified on the Commerce Control List (CCL), and explains how to read the ECCNs and what the different sections mean.
+Part 1: Classification under the CCL This webinar focuses on how firearms and ammunition are classified on the Commerce Control List (CCL), and explains how to read the ECCNs and what the different sections mean.

-Learn the way licensing is done under the EAR, how it differs from ITAR licensing, and how the BIS electronic licensing system SNAP-R works.
+Part 2: Licensing under the EAR and SNAP-R Learn the way licensing is done under the EAR, how it differs from ITAR licensing, and how the BIS electronic licensing system SNAP-R works.

-This training explains the various EAR exceptions and how they specifically relate to firearms and ammunition transitioned to the CCL.
+Part 3: EAR Exceptions This training explains the various EAR exceptions and how they specifically relate to firearms and ammunition transitioned to the CCL.

-Understand the controls on technology for firearms and ammunition, and what the EAR term “published” means for these products.
+Part 4: Technology and Published under the EAR Understand the controls on technology for firearms and ammunition, and what the EAR term “published” means for these products.

-This webinar explains the term “specially designed” and how to review your products against this designation to understand how it is controlled.
+Part 5: “Specially Designed” under the EAR This webinar explains the term “specially designed” and how to review your products against this designation to understand how it is controlled.